Introduction

 Visit the IMDF Validator free tool webpage and upload your IMDF file in step 1.
 In step 2, enter your name and email address.
 In a few minutes, check your inbox for the validation report.

 It also provides details about the Feature Type (all features and layers), ID, Category, Level, and Validation Error.
 Use the Feature Type and ID to determine which feature contains the issue.
-You may then wish to use FME Desktop to fix the reported problems.
+You may then wish to use FME Form to fix the reported problems.

 IMDFValidator Custom Transformer